core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -01 to -02 ## {#sec-01-02}

-* Clarified relation between security groups and application groups.
+* Clarified relationship between security groups and application groups.

 * Considered also FETCH for requests over IP multicast.